 Nomad's making a variety of cases for the iPhone X, including its two-tone clear case that features a partial leather back.
 It's $40 -- £30 or AU$45 converted -- and the genuine Horween leather is supposed to wear in well, darkening up a bit with a nice patina.

-This is Nomad's $40 Card Case (approximately £30 or AU$50).
+This is Nomad's Card Case.
 We're still waiting to confirm whether you'll be able to wirelessly charge your iPhone X with this case on since it's a little bit thicker than Nomad's other cases.

-Lander's Moab case ($40 or £27 or $AU60) is interesting because it has a layer of "Thermoline" on the inside of the case that's supposed to help keep your iPhone X insulated from the cold and heat and improve battery life (don't expect it to make a huge difference, however, especially in extreme cold and heat).
+Lander's Moab case is interesting because it has a layer of "Thermoline" on the inside of the case that's supposed to help keep your iPhone X insulated from the cold and heat and improve battery life (don't expect it to make a huge difference, however, especially in extreme cold and heat).

 It's also worth noting that it's a pretty slim case that offers decent protection and it has some reflective specks to help you locate your phone in the dark.
 Additionally, there's slot to attach a lanyard (included).

-If you want the "official" case, Apple's swanky Leather Folio is available in cosmos blue, taupe, black and berry for $99, £99 or AU$145.
+If you want the "official" case, Apple's swanky Leather Folio is available in cosmos blue, taupe, black and berry.
 With a built-in screen cover, it's designed to fully protect the iPhone X's new OLED display.

 Skech's Vortex is a pretty interesting case.
 It has 360-degree rotating ring holder that converts into a kickstand, as well as a built-in metal plate for the included magnetic air-vent car mount.
-It's available in black and gold for $45.
+It's available in black and gold.

-Urban Armor Gear (UAG) is bringing its full line of cases to the iPhone X, which start at $40 (£30 or AU$45 converted).
-I personally like the Plasma, which features a translucent design in a few color options, and the Metropolis, which is a folio case with a slot for storing credit cards and cash (the Trooper also has a card holder).
-The extra-tough Monarch Series costs $60 (£48 or AU$78 converted, free worldwide shipping).
+Urban Armor Gear (UAG) brought its full line of cases to the iPhone X. I personally like the Plasma, which features a translucent design in a few color options, and the Metropolis, which is a folio case with a slot for storing credit cards and cash (the Trooper also has a card holder).

 Bodyguardz, which is known for its screen protectors, makes a few iPhone X cases that feature the company's TPU lined with the same patented Unequal "technology" professional athletes use on the field for impact protection (the material is apparently used in football helmets).
 I like the Trainr (pictured) and the Ace Pro.
-Both feature transparent backs and cost $35 (£28 or AU$45 converted).
-They're good cases but I'd like to see them be about $10 less expensive.
+Both feature transparent backs.
+They're good cases.

 Pad & Quill, which makes swanky handmade folio-style wallet cases, has an iPhone X version of its Little Pocket Book case for $80 (converts to £65 or AU$105).
 The only drawback: It's a very large case.
 The more compact Bella Fino, available in three color options, is probably the better option for most people.